- Must my child be able to speak German to attend EBGIS?

 Our grades program implements proven German curricula noted for their success in developing students’ strengths across academic disciplines, as well as critical thinking skills, social-emotional competencies, artistic expression, and motor skills.
 This is combined with project-based, literature-rich English language instruction in every grade.

 Of course, German language immersion is a key feature of our program.
-Instead of providing foreign language instruction as a separate topic a few times each week as in monolingual schools, we provide our students an immersive and systematic language experience integrated with our academic curriculum.
-Because our students achieve a high degree of German fluency and literacy, it is no wonder that our students excel at the Deutsches Sprachdiplom, the German government’s official language fluency examination.
+Instead of merely offering foreign language instruction as a separate topic a few times per week, we provide an immersive and systematic language experience integrated with our academic curriculum.
+Because our students achieve a high degree of German fluency and literacy, it is no wonder that they excel at the Deutsches Sprachdiplom, the German government’s official language fluency examination.

 Another feature of our program is the early introduction of advanced topics such as chemistry, biology, physics and ethics, which our students begin taking on as early as the fourth grade.
 In addition, our curriculum employs a unique spiral sequence in which recurring topics are presented in ever increasing detail and complexity.
 This powerful approach allows students to grasp connections between topics as they deepen their understanding with each iteration.